Background pattern

 If you take more Sertralina Almus than you should

-If you accidentally take an excessive amount ofsertralina, contact your doctor or go to the nearest hospital emergency department.
-Always carry the medication packaging with you, even if it is empty.
+If you accidentally take an excess of sertraline, contact your doctor or go to the emergency department of the nearest hospital.
+Always carry the medication package with you, whether or not there is medication left in it.

 You can also call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-The symptoms of overdose may include drowsiness, nausea, vomiting, rapid heart rate, tremors, agitation, dizziness, and in rare cases, loss of consciousness.
+The symptoms of overdose may include drowsiness, nausea and vomiting, rapid heart rate, tremors, agitation, dizziness, and rarely loss of consciousness.

 If you forget to take Sertralina Almus